 While the IEE and the statutory regulations were making their positions stronger, the British Standards Institution brought out, and is still issuing, Codes of Practice to provide what are regarded as guides to good practice.
 The position of the Statutory Regulations in this country is that they form the primary requirements which must by law be satisfied.
-The IEE Regulations and codes of practice indicate supplementary requirements.
-However, it is accepted that if an installation is carried out in accordance with the IEE Wiring Regulations, then it generally fulfils the requirements of the Electricity Supply Regulations.
-This means that a supply authority can insist upon all electrical work to be carried out to the standard of the IEE Regulations, but cannot insist on a standard which is in excess of the IEE requirements.
+The IEE Regulations and codes of practice indicate accordance with the IEE Wiring Regulations, then it generally fulfils the requirements of the Electricity Supply Regulations.
+This means that a supply authority insist upon all electrical work to be carried out to the standard of the IEE Regulations, but cannot insist on a standard which is in excess of the IEE requirements.

 The position of the IEE 'Regs', as they are popularly called, is that of being the installation engineer's 'bible'.
 Because the Regulations cover the whole field of installation work, and if they are complied with, it is certain that the resultant electrical installation will meet the requirements of all interested parties.
 There are, however, certain types of electrical installations which require special attention to prevent fires and accidents.
-These include mines, cinemas, theatres, factories and places where there are exceptional risks.
+These include mines, cinemas, theatres, factories and places where there exceptional risks.